Emerging Trends and Developments on ISDA’s Credit Derivatives Definitions: Navigating Implications to the Year Ahead and Beyond

-Beyond the growth and amendments of this overall policy, market participants should keep in mind that the proposed resolution intentionally presents ambiguity.
+Beyond the growth and amendments of this overall policy, market participants should keep in mind that the proposed resolution can present potential ambiguities.

-In this LIVE Webcast, a seasoned panel of thought leaders and professionals brought together by The Knowledge Group will provide and present to the audience an in-depth analysis of the fundamentals as well as recent developments on ISDA’s Credit Derivatives Definitions.
-Speakers will also present all the important issues surrounding this significant topic including the implications and ambiguities to face for the year ahead.
+In this LIVE Webcast, financial experts Ignacio Franceschelli (NERA Economic Consulting) and Bjorn Bjerke (Shearman & Sterling LLP) will provide the audience with an in-depth analysis of the recent developments on ISDA’s credit derivatives definitions.
+As experts, they will also present the important issues surrounding this significant topic including the implications and ambiguities to face for the year ahead.

 Key topics include: